Asparagus Soup with Lemon and Parmesan

 - Melt the butter in a large pot over medium heat.
 Add the onions and garlic and cook, stirring frequently, until soft and translucent, about 8 minutes.
 Do not brown; reduce the heat if necessary.

 - In the meantime, cut the tips off of one bunch of the asparagus and set aside (you'll use those for a garnish).
-Cut the remaining spears and the other bunch of asparagus into ½-inch pieces.
+Cut the remaining spears and the other bunch of asparagus into ½-inch (13-mm) pieces.

 - Add the chopped asparagus to the pot (minus the reserved tips), along with the chicken broth, 1 teaspoon salt and ¼ teaspoon pepper.
 Bring to a boil, then cover and turn the heat down to low.
 Simmer for about 30 minutes, or until the vegetables are very tender.

 - Meanwhile, bring a small pot of salted water to a boil.
 Cook the reserved asparagus tips for a few minutes, or until tender-crisp.
-Drain the tips and then place them in a bowl of ice water to "shock" them -- this stops the cooking process and preserves their bright green color.
+Drain the tips and then place them in a bowl of ice water to "shock" them—this stops the cooking process and preserves their bright green color.
 Once the tips are cool, drain them and set aside.

 - Purée the soup with an immersion blender until completely smooth.
 (Alternatively, use a standard blender to purée the soup in batches, then return the soup to the pot.)
 Bring the soup back to a simmer and stir in the lemon juice and Parmigiano-Reggiano.
 Taste and adjust seasoning, if necessary.
 To thicken the soup, allow it to simmer, uncovered, until the desired consistency is reached.